 For anyone thinking of attempting north or south pole ski traverses, Arctic or Antarctic exploration or even winter mountain trips anywhere in the world, appropriate Polar Training is essential.
-This Polar Training course will cover all you need to know to survive in Polar environments.
+This Arctic Survival and Polar Training course will cover all you need to know to survive in Polar environments.
 This will appeal to adventurers, expeditioners and scientists looking for extreme environment survival training.

 - Use of expedition tents and stoves

 - Storm defences for camp